 Opaque: a beige pouch film that helps conceal pouch content

-Ostomy: a surgically created opening (called a stoma) in the gastrointestinal system to allow the passage of stool or in the urinary system to pass urine
+Ostomy: a surgically created opening (called a stoma) in the gastrointestinal system to allow the passage of faeces or in the urinary system to pass urine

-Pouch: The bag portion of an ostomy appliance that collects and contains urine or stool.
+Pouch: The bag portion of an ostomy appliance that collects and contains urine or faeces

-Pouch with tap: drainage taps at the bottom of the pouch to empty urine or liquid faeces
+Pouch with tap: drainage taps at the bottom of the pouch to empty urine or liquid stool

 Pre-cut: base plates/wafers that are available pre-sized.
 These are made to be used without additional cutting or trimming.
 Some Convatec base plates are available pre-cut to certain stoma sizes

 Skin barrier/wafer: the adhesive portion of an ostomy appliance that attaches to the skin.
 These are applied to the skin around the stoma (called peristomal skin).
 Helps protect the skin from stool or urine, which can be very irritating.

 Stoma: a surgically-created opening on the abdomen surface, constructed of intestinal tissue.
 Also commonly called an ostomy.
 The stoma should be moist and red.
 Faeces or urine leaves the body through this opening instead of the anus or urethra.10

 Stomahesive®: a skin barrier that provides excellent security for people with semi-formed to formed output because of its special formulation that enables it to adhere to both dry and wet skin.